-Virginia Davis, PharmD is the Advanced Internal Medicine and Elective preceptor.
+Virginia Montgomery, PharmD, is the Internal Medicine II, Pulmonary/Critical Care, and Advanced Internal Medicine preceptor.
 She received her Doctor of Pharmacy degree from Nova Southeastern University College of Pharmacy.
 She completed her PGY1 pharmacy residency at AdventHealth Altamonte Springs in Altamonte Springs, FL.
-After residency, she obtained a job as an inpatient oncology pharmacist at Baptist Health in Jacksonville, FL where she was actively involved in the education committee as well as precepted students, PGY1 and PGY2 residents.
+After residency, she obtained her first job as an inpatient oncology pharmacist at Baptist Health in Jacksonville, Florida, where she was actively involved in the education committee as well as precepted students, PGY1 and PGY2 residents.
 She joined Shepherd Center in 2020.
-Her practice interests include internal medicine, infectious disease, and oncology.
-Virginia enjoys hiking with her fiancé and husky, touring the North Georgia wineries, and boating around Allatoona.
+Her practice interests include internal medicine, cardiology, and oncology.
+Virginia enjoys hiking with her husband and two huskies (Oli and Eli), boating around lake Allatoona, and traveling.

-Yong Kang, PharmD, BCACP is the Residency Program Director (RPD) and the Research preceptor.
+Yong Kang, PharmD, BCACP, is the Residency Program Director (RPD) and the Research preceptor.
 She is also the pharmacy clinical coordinator.
 She received her Doctor of Pharmacy degree from Mercer University College of Pharmacy.
 She has been a preceptor for pharmacy students for many years.
-Yong has been with Shepherd Center since 1995.
-She is a witness to the history and growth of the pharmacy.
-Her practice interests include education, research and evaluation, building new clinical services, and establishing practice guidelines.
+Yong has been with Shepherd Center since 1995 and has been a witness to the history and growth of the pharmacy.
+Her practice interests include education, research, and evaluation, building new clinical services, and establishing practice guidelines.
 Yong is a member of the American Society of Health-System Pharmacists (ASHP) and Georgia Society of Health-System Pharmacist (GSHP).
-Yong enjoys traveling and gardening which is a stress reliever for her.
+Yong enjoys traveling and gardening, which is a stress reliever for her.

-Dina Nakhleh, PharmD, BCPS is the Transitions of Care, MS/Specialty Drugs, and Pharmacy Education Preceptor.
-She is a graduate of Midwestern University Chicago College of Pharmacy and completed her PGY1 residency at Hines VA Hospital in Hines, IL.
+Dina Nakhleh, PharmD, BCPS, is the Transitions of Care, MS/Specialty Drugs, and Pharmacy Education preceptor.
+She is a graduate of Midwestern University Chicago College of Pharmacy and completed her PGY1 residency at Hines VA Hospital in Hines, Illinois.
 After residency, she worked in the VA system as an inpatient clinical pharmacist.
-In 2015 she transitioned to Gottlieb Memorial Hospital in Melrose Park, IL to start the hospital’s first emergency medicine clinical pharmacy program.
+In 2015 she transitioned to Gottlieb Memorial Hospital in Melrose Park, Illinois, to start the hospital’s first emergency medicine clinical pharmacy program.
 She joined Shepherd Center in 2020 to help build the first pharmacy residency program.
 Practice interests include emergency medicine, infectious diseases, multiple sclerosis, and quality improvement.
 Dina loves to spend her time outdoors, going on walks and traveling as much as possible.

-Carly B. Warner, PharmD, BCPS, BCGP is the Pharmacy Education and Research preceptor.
+Carly B. Warner, PharmD, BCPS, BCGP, is the Pharmacy Education and Research preceptor.
 She received her Doctor of Pharmacy degree from the University of North Carolina Eshelman School of Pharmacy.
-She completed her PGY1 pharmacy residency at DeKalb Medical in Atlanta, GA and PGY2 geriatrics residency at the Durham Veterans Affairs Health Care System in Durham, NC.
-Throughout her residencies, she completed a teaching certificate through the Mercer University and a clinical teaching certificate through Duke University.
-She joined Shepherd Center in 2018 launching Spinal Cord Injury pharmacy rounding.
+She completed her PGY1 pharmacy residency at DeKalb Medical in Atlanta and PGY2 geriatrics residency at the Durham Veterans Affairs Health Care System in Durham, North Carolina.
+Throughout her residencies, she completed a teaching certificate through Mercer University and a clinical teaching certificate through Duke University.
+She joined Shepherd Center in 2018, launching Spinal Cord Injury pharmacy rounding.
 Her practice interests include pharmacy education, geriatrics, and deprescribing.
 Carly is a member of the American Society of Health-System Pharmacists (ASHP), American Pharmacist Association (APhA), Georgia Society of Health-System Pharmacist (GSHP), and North Carolina Association of Pharmacists (NCAP).
 Carly is a proud North Carolinian, always up for a trip to the beach, and an avid reader.

-Elisabeth Webb, PharmD is the Orientation, Internal Medicine, and Pharmacy Service preceptor.
+Elisabeth Webb, PharmD, is the Orientation, Internal Medicine I and Pharmacy Service preceptor.
 She received her Doctor of Pharmacy degree from the University of Florida College of Pharmacy.
-She started her career at North Florida Regional Medical Center in Gainesville, Florida where she worked in the OR satellite pharmacy.
-She joined the Shepherd Center in 2011, helping to establish the medication reconciliation process and launching Acquired Brain Injury pharmacy rounding.
+She started her career at North Florida Regional Medical Center in Gainesville, Florida, where she worked in the OR satellite pharmacy.
+She joined Shepherd Center in 2011, helping to establish the medication reconciliation process and launching Acquired Brain Injury pharmacy rounding.
 She is a member of the American Society of Health-System Pharmacists (ASHP) and has completed certificate programs in Medication Therapy Management (MTM) as well as Total Parental Nutrition (TPN).
-Elisabeth is the mom of two active little boys and enjoys running, drinking coffee, and Chick-Fil-A.
+Elisabeth is the mom of two active little boys and enjoys running, drinking coffee, and Chick-fil-A.